Integrating Mind, Body, and Art, a Color Woodblock Printmaking Retreat

 If something comes up and you need to cancel, expect full refund of this deposit up to 2 weeks before the start of the class.

-- Hoping for a chance to immerse in a collaborative art-making experience pursuing an innovative way of integrating relationships?
+- Hoping to immerse in a collaborative experience integrating relationships?

 Join Matt Brown and co-leaders Todd Binzen, painter and Tai-Chi instructor, Matthew Daniel, former Buddhist monk, teacher, and founder of the North Shore Insight Meditation Center, and singer, teacher, and music-maker Maureen Burford for a camp-style retreat at a beautiful location in western MA.

 The weekend is structured around a one-day art project, emulating the creation of the ukiyo-e prints of Japan.
-Working together in small groups to develop color woodblock prints using the Japanese hanga method, participants will explore the spiritual implications of making art as part of a team.
+Working together to develop color woodblock prints using the Japanese hanga method, participants will make art as part of a team.

 Hanga is printmaking using a hand-held baren instead of a press, water instead of oil.
 It is relief printing from multiple carved blocks.
-Participants will engage in a quick introduction to the mechanics of the process - how to get imagery onto the various blocks, how to carve, and how to print with brushes and baren, including brief introductions to making paste, using the pigments, and handling the paper.
-There will be creative inputs from all on aspects of color, form, expression and visual expression.
+Participants will engage in a short introduction to the mechanics of the process - how to get imagery onto the various blocks, how to carve, and how to print with brushes and baren.
+Included will be introductions to making paste, using the pigments, and handling the paper.
+There will be creative input from all participants on aspects of color, form, expression and visual expression.

-Completion of one or more sets of prints that participants helped create.
+Completion of one or more sets of prints that participants help create.

-Everyone will take home an editioned print, mounted in an acid-free mat suitable for framing.
+Everyone will take home one or more editioned prints, suitable for framing.

 Class schedule:

-- Sunday, after breakfast, we finish our project, sign the prints and assemble portfoilios.
+- Sunday morning., after breakfast, we finish our project, sign the prints and assemble portfoilios.
 We take time to reflect on what we learned and how to keep working with the spirit of the weekend.
-This will also include some "shop talk", a student guided discusion of sources of tools and materials, ways to keep making hanga woodblock prints on your own.
+This time includes some "shop talk", a discussion of sources of tools and materials, ways to keep making hanga woodblock prints on your own.
 The workshop closes with lunch at 12:30 and a leisurely departure.

 The Rowe Center is located at 22 Kings Highway in the town of Rowe, MA.
-Situated at the foot of Adams Mtn., it is surrounded by beautiful forest, access to over 50 miles of hiking trails, and is only a short walk to beautiful Pelham Lake.
-A variety of lodging is available, and Chef Dan will provide delicious meals, accommodating most dietary restrictions.
+Situated at the foot of Adams Mtn., it is surrounded by beautiful forest, access to miles of hiking trails and an interesting history.
+A variety of lodging is available.

 Terms:

-If you are among the early bird sign-up group, your total cost will be between $550 and $930, depending on your housing choice.
+Total cost is between $550 and $930, depending on your housing choice.

 Class Tuition: